IBM/deploy-app-using-tekton-on-kubernetes/README.md

 ## Section 1 - To build and deploy an application on Kubernetes Service using kubectl

 Once the coding of your application is completed, the following are the steps which we perform usually to build and deploy an application on Kubernetes cluster.
--	Build the container image using Dockerfile
+-	Package the app into Docker image - Write a Dockerfile for your app and build the container image using Dockerfile
--	Push the built container image to the accessible container registry
+-	Upload the built container image to the accessible container registry
 -	Create a Kubernetes deployment from the image and deploy the application to an IBM Cloud Kubernetes Service cluster using configuration(yaml) files.
 The configuration files contain instructions to deploy the container image of application in Pod and then expose it as service.

 If you are not using any automated way of CI/CD, then you will be doing all above-mentioned tasks manually as follows.